LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/README.md

 Note that the 'pair style' should be set as 'lj/cut' (or lj/cut/omp, we recommend using user-omp package in Lammps) if you want to evaluate LJ potential.
 Please do not use pair styles which are combined with the near part of a Coulomb solver, such as'lj/cut/coul/long', etc.

+In this package, we utilize an efficienct implementation of FMM (FMM3D) which is developed by Greengard's group.

 This version still need optimization.
 If you have any questions, please send a email to liangjiuyang@sjtu.edu.cn (both Chinese and English are OK).

 Good luck to all of you!